Thongs—Do they cause UTIs or yeast infections?

 Dear thong wearers,

 If you have a compromised immune system, or are prone to these types of infections, then wearing a thong might be riskier for you.
 Have you found that you have more frequent UTIs or yeast infections while wearing thongs?
 If so, you may want to limit wearing them to special occasions, or stop wearing them all together to see if that decreases the infections.
-For recurring or painful UTIs or yeast infections, you could consult a gynecologist to see what you can do to alleviate the symptoms and prevent future infections.
+For recurring or painful UTIs or yeast infections, you could consult a urologist or gynecologist to see what you can do to alleviate the symptoms and prevent future infections.

 Originally published Nov 09, 2007